diegovalle/Divorce-Probabilities-MX/readme.md

 The probability of a marriage ending in divorce in Mexico
 =========================================================
 This program calculates the probability that a marriage in Mexico ends in divorce based on data obtained from the INEGI.
-Basically reproduce some of the charts in [Marriage and Divorce: Changes and their Driving Forces][1] [PDF] by Betsey Stevenson and Justin Wolfers with data from Mexico, with some projections added in.
+Basically reproduce some of the charts in [Marriage and Divorce: Changes and their Driving Forces][1] [PDF] by Betsey Stevenson and Justin Wolfers with data from Mexico, with some projections added in and an attempt to ascertain whether there is a 7 year itch (more like 5 year itch).

 Requirements
 ------------